 Are you looking for an accounting solution to manage your finances and invoice templates for your business?
 There are a myriad of software options out there, boasting diverse sets of features.
 They all hold great potential to help you out in handling your company finances and invoicing.

 Making the right choice for your needs, however, entails getting to know which solution presents the most suitable package of functionalities.
 You need to start off by outlining your criteria for the financial software that you want to have.
 Make sure to list any specificities about your business that require a special feature.
 Then, it’s time to explore what the market has to offer.

 Wave is positioning its solution as a financial software designed for entrepreneurs.
-It consists of three main products: accounting, invoicing and receipts.
+It consists of three main products: accounting, invoicing and scanning tax receipts.

 At the same time, Xero is referring to its solution as accounting software for small businesses.
 It combines different features in one product.